You feel a bit stuck and SUPER frustrated.

 And more than that, I practice what I preach and have created a healthy life I love.
 I can thankfully say I poop normally, am rarely bloated, ditched the IBS, am no longer depressed, eat cake and chocolate regularly, have traveled the world and had no issues conceiving my son.

-Eating healthily feels effortless and joyful for me.
+Eating healthily feels joyful for me.

 And honestly, I used to think this was impossible.
 But now I am convinced that we can ALL use food as a powerful (and tasty) tool to live the lives we want to live and do the things we’ve always dreamed of.
 Because when we have our health – the world is our playground!